bmxcre1/LH/README.md

 >When running the executable you may be prompted with a screen saying that the file is dangerous.
 This is because the application isn't signed.
 >
 >The products longevity is completely reliant on how far the API it uses is maintained

+> [!IMPORTANT]
+> If the files for the executor keep getting deleted, add the 'Lego Hacks' folder as an exclusion to your antivirus.